 A client’s incomplete software development knowledge, unclear expectations, lack of project management skills and project estimation may all lead to a big outsourcing failure.

-Let’s dive into some of the major reasons as to why outsourcing product development often fails:
+Let’s dive into some of the major reasons as to why outsourcing SaaS product development often fails:

 Reason1: Forgetting The Target Audience